oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Bandwidth

-Currently, the bandwidth is set in migration_max_bandwidth in the VDSM conf and can not be tuned.
-It does not take into account the num of outgoing migrations nor the incoming migrations.
+Currently, the bandwidth is set in migration_max_bandwidth in the VDSM conf and can not be tuned from engine.
+There is no way to set the max incoming migrations.
 The proposed changes are:

 *   Add next to the max_outgoing_migrations the max_incoming_migrations in VDSM conf.
 It will mean how many incoming migrations are allowed on one host.
 The reason for this is that it is a last stand against migration storms
 *   The migrationCreate will guard to not to have more than max_incoming_migrations.
 If it will, it will refuse to create the VM.